Text messaging: Social effects

 The advent of text messaging made possible new forms of interaction that were not possible before.
-A person may now carry out a conversation with another user without the constraint of being expected to reply within a short amount of time and without needing to set time aside to engage in conversation.
+A person could carry out a conversation with another user without the constraint of being expected to reply within a short amount of time and without needing to set time aside to engage in conversation.
 With voice calling, both participants need to be free at the same time.
 Mobile phone users can maintain communication during situations in which a voice call is impractical, impossible, or unacceptable, such as during a school class or work meeting.
 Texting has provided a venue for participatory culture, allowing viewers to vote in online and TV polls, as well as receive information while they are on the move.
 Texting can also bring people together and create a sense of community through "Smart Mobs" or "Net War", which create "people power".

-Research has also proven that text messaging is somehow making the social distances larger and could be ruining verbal communication skills for many people.
+Research in 2015 has also proven that text messaging is somehow making the social distances larger and could be ruining verbal communication skills for many people.